33sihan/CSE110/index.md

 * 3D Computer Graphics
 * Statistics and Probability

-## Future Courseworks I interested
+## Courses I Am Interested in Taking in the Future
 <a id="future-courseworks-i-interested"></a>
 - [ ] Principles of Computer Operating Systems
 - [ ] Components and Design Techniques for Digital Systems